Louvain

 We also assume that the application name is the default Neo4j_Graph_Analytics.
 If you chose a different app name during installation, please replace it with that.

-The following will run the algorithm and stream results:
+The following will run a Louvain job:

 CALL Neo4j_Graph_Analytics.graph.louvain('CPU_X64_XS', {